KevinMarquette/kevinmarquette.github.io/_draft/plaster.md

     </content>

 This should cover everything I specified above.
 I added variables where I felt like I needed them as I went.
-I will go back and define them here in a moment.
-I also made note of some files that may need to be modified or converted to a template.
+I will go back and define the variables here in a moment.
+I also made a mental note of some files that may need to be modified or generated form a template at deploy time.

 ## Adding parameters

 At this stage, it is obvious that I am going to need to add some parameters so I can populate all the variables that I was using above.
-Once I add them in, I can start testing my template.
+This is the last thing I need to do before I can start testing this template.
 Here is my first pass at the parameters section.

     <parameters>
         <parameter name="FullName" type="text" prompt="Module author's' name" />